-ICT refers to a broad range of computer hardware and software-based services, applications, and technologies which are often provided over telecommunications networks.
+ICT (Information and Communications Technology) spans a broad range of computer hardware and software-based services, applications, and technologies often provided over telecommunications networks.
 Therefore, implementation of ICT inventions can be said to require a computer, a computer network, or another programmable device.

 Computer software as such is of course not patentable, but many inventions implemented by computer are, to the extent that they afford a solution to a technical problem.
 To enable the patentability of Computer-implemented inventions (CIIs) to be assessed, it is vital for them to have technical character.

 Cognizant of the importance of this sector, ELZABURU has a team of qualified patent attorneys specialized in ICT matters who can advise on inventions of this kind, in which the dividing line between patentable and non-patentable subject matter can be finer than in other areas of technology.

 WIPO appoints Colm Ahern as an expert in ICT disputes

 WIPO has added Colm Ahern, Associate Partner in ELZABURU, to its list of arbitrators, mediators, and experts (panel of neutrals) for disputes involving information and communications technology (ICT) matters, for standard-essential patents.